Mosula7/EPAM_MLE/Module 2. Containerization/README.md

 docker-compose up
 ```

-dockerfile - I'm using python 3.12.2 base just copying the folders and scripts and installing libraries from requriments.txt
+dockerfile - I'm using python 3.12.2 base just copying the folders and scripts and installing libraries from requriments.txt.
+Data permission configuration is also in the file.

 docer-compose - I'm using volumes for the data and models folders